Aquaria (drag queen)

-Giovanni L. Palandrani (born February 12, 1996), better known by his stage name Aquaria, is an American drag queen, television personality, and recording artist best known for winning the tenth season of RuPaul's Drag Race in 2018.
+Giovanni Lucca Palandrani (born February 12, 1996), better known by his stage name Aquaria, is an American drag queen, television personality, and recording artist best known for winning the tenth season of RuPaul's Drag Race in 2018.

 Early life and education

-Palandrani was born in West Chester, Pennsylvania to Gina and David Palandrani, has a sister named Francesca, and is of Italian descent.
+Palandrani was born in West Chester, Pennsylvania to Gina and David Palandrani.
+Palandrani was raised Catholic and is of Italian descent.
+He has a sister named Francesca.
 He trained as a dancer for four years and experimented with drag in high school.
-He attended the Fashion Institute of Technology in Manhattan for two semesters, studying women's wear design, before dropping out.
+He studied women's wear design at the Fashion Institute of Technology in Manhattan for two semesters, before dropping out.

 Career

 Aquaria is the drag daughter of Drag Race season four winner Sharon Needles.
 However, after accusations of abuse were made against Needles in 2020, Aquaria has said that she "does not support him" and "feels awful for anyone he has hurt".
 She began performing in drag in 2014.
 Like RuPaul, Aquaria received early support from Susanne Bartsch.
 Aquaria was featured in a Vogue Italia spread in January 2016 with Bartsch and other Drag Race alumnae.

 In early 2018, it was announced that Aquaria was chosen as one of fourteen contestants for the tenth season of RuPaul's Drag Race, upon her first audition for the program.
 She won three main challenges, never ranked in the bottom two, and was the first queen in the show's history to win both the ball and the "Snatch Game" in the same season.
 Aquaria was announced as the winner of the season on June 28, 2018, beating out Eureka O'Hara and Kameron Michaels in the final three.

 Aquaria was nominated with Miz Cracker for the "Competition Contestant of 2018" for the 2018 People's Choice Awards.

 In October 2018, Aquaria appeared solo in an issue of Vogue Italia, photographed by Michael Bailey-Gates.
 She was a model for Moschino and H&M's November 2018 Capsule Collection with Bria Vinaite and Jeremy Scott.
 She received a contract from IMG Models, and was announced as the Entertainment editor for Dazed.

 In 2019, Aquaria was announced as one of the faces of MAC's Viva Glam campaign.
 She attended the 2019 Met Gala, and was the first drag queen to walk the red carpet.
 In June 2019, a panel of judges from New York magazine placed her 11th on their list of "the most powerful drag queens in America", a ranking of 100 former Drag Race contestants.

 In 2019, Aquaria released her very own makeup palette in collaboration with NYX Cosmetics.